armgits/justbot/README.md

 ```
 >Tip: The -it argument can be omitted from the above command for a less verbose, clean terminal output.

->Note: The simulation might lag when the Gazebo window opens maximized, this is expected since GPU acceleration is deliberately not used to maximize compatibility.
+>Note: The simulation might lag when the Gazebo window opens maximized, shrink the window to improve framerate.

 ### On local machine
 This requires Ubuntu Focal (20.04) with ROS Noetic full desktop installation.
 Additional ROS packages that might be required are [joint state](http://wiki.ros.org/joint_state_controller) and [effort](http://wiki.ros.org/effort_controllers) controller packages and the [PyYAML](https://pypi.org/project/PyYAML/) Python package.